 This is a valid reason to want to wait before updating your Mac, if you ask me personally, this is the main reason I don’t update my Mac the second a new update comes along, and I wait a few months before I install it.

-How to stop an update on Mac that is currently installing
+Stop an update on Mac that is currently installing

 Like we mentioned above, this is highly NOT recommended and if you don’t know what you are doing it’s best to not do it, and just contact an apple support person.
 However, if you wish to stop the currently installing update, here’s how to do it.

-How to stop a Mac Software update in progress
+Stop a Software update in progress

 - Open the Activity monitor app ( located in the Utilities folder )